GoingBarDown/CodeSquad-SOEN341_Project_F25/README.md

 - CSS
 - JavaScript
 ### Backend
-- SQLite database for user logging, authentication and event tracking.
 - Python
+- Flask
+- SQLAlchemy

+## Extra Feature
+- Students who have claimed a ticket may see a countdown to the event start on the ticket info page.

 # Instructions for Running Flask Backend
 ## Setup and Initialization
 This backend uses Flask and SQLite to handle routing and data persistence.
-You'll need Python as well as a libraries to initialize the project and run the app.
+You'll need Python as well as some form of environment manager for the best experience.
+It is **highly** recommended to use Miniconda for managing dependencies.

+A guide will be provided for a basic Conda environment setup however, users are presumed to have some rudimentary knowledge of setting up Python environments and managing package downloads.
 ### Environment
 It is helpful to contain the dependencies we use for the project in a separate environment.
->I use Miniconda for managing environments, it's very easy to use and lightweight. ([Download](https://www.anaconda.com/docs/getting-started/miniconda/main))
+>We use Miniconda for managing environments, it's very easy to use and lightweight. ([Download](https://www.anaconda.com/docs/getting-started/miniconda/main))
 >You can also use the basic Python venv tools.
-You just need to have Python on your computer.

-> Note: Windows users need to run this and all future conda related commands from the Anaconda prompt (custom terminal).
-It may be named some variation like Miniconda prompt or something.
+> Note: Windows users need to run this and all future conda related commands from the Anaconda prompt (a newly installed custom terminal).
+It may be named some variation like "Miniconda prompt" or something.
+>
 Using the terminal, initialize your environment with:

-    conda create -n SOEN341
+    conda create -n SOEN341 python=3.12
-Or if you're not using conda

-    python -m venv SOEN341
-    # note that this creates the environment in the current directory
 Next to activate the environment, run:

     conda activate SOEN341

-Or with basic Python:
->Note: On Windows, you have to navigate to the environment directory, this wont run if you just run it from wherever.

-    SOEN341\Scripts\activate
-> Note: Same rules as above for mac.

-    source SOEN341/bin/activate

 From now on, you should **always** be activating your environment before running or installing **anything**.
 ### Dependencies
-To install the dependencies, copy over the **requirements.txt** file in the repo and **make sure your environment is activated!**
+To install the dependencies, move to the "src/backend/" directory in the repo, **make sure your environment is activated** and run the command:

-Conda and Python:

     pip install -r requirements.txt

 Alternatively, you can run the app and it will tell you what packages you are missing, sometimes the command above has errors.
+>When installing missing packages (if any) using the Conda environment manager, ALWAYS search for the exact package using the Anaconda.org website; these packages are vetted and safe.
 ### Creating the Database
-The project does not include an initialized .db file as it can cause merge conflicts and corruption.
-For now each person will have to initialize their own.
-From an **active** environment **and** inside the repo, run the setup_db.py file.
+The project does not include an initialized .db file, by default one will be generated on startup.
+From an **active** environment **and** inside the same directory as the requirements.txt file, run the setup_db.py file with:
-This creates a .db file that you can use for storing all the data for testing purposes.
-It is purposefully excluded from any commits.
+>This creates an **initialized** database with existing Concordia organizations.
+If you prefer a database **without** any organizations, skip this step and just run the app normally.

+    python setup_db.py

+>Note that this command ^ also **resets** the database, use it with caution.

 ## Running the App
 You can start the backend by running:

     python app.py

-> Note: On mac, you may need to use "python3" to run the app.
-You can figure this out, I don't know why I'm writing this.

 You'll get something like: